bencoveney/barrelsby/README.md

 export * from "./Slider";
 ```

-Can help you go from this:
+It can help you go from messy imports like this:

 ```TypeScript
 import {DropDown} from "./src/controls/DropDown";